Wheeler Real Estate Investment Trust Inc [WHLR] stock Reiterated by B. Riley FBR Inc. analyst, price target now $9

 Accordingly, all redemption requests for the December Redemption Date will likely be settled with unregistered shares of Common Stock.
 The Company plans to register those unregistered shares at a future date.

-Wheeler Real Estate Investment Trust Inc represents 53.77 million in outstanding shares, while the company has a total market value of $14.84 million with the latest information.
-WHLR stock price has been found in the range of $0.235 to $0.296.
+The daily chart for WHLR points out that the company has recorded -95.66% loss over the past six months.

-If compared to the average trading volume of 5.99M shares, WHLR reached a trading volume of 4188124 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If we look at the average trading volume of 6.12M shares, WHLR reached to a volume of 6775319 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Here is what top equities market gurus are saying about Wheeler Real Estate Investment Trust Inc [WHLR]: